A combinatorial bound on the number of distinct eigenvalues of a graph: Motivation and background

 \end{theorem}

 \cref{trees} gives some results about the spectator floor of trees.
-In \cref{calculation of spectator floor}, we present an algorithm to calculate the spectator floor of simple graphs.
 In \cref{sec:minimal}, we study graphs with small spectator floors.
 In particular, we determine the minor minimal graphs (whether or not parallel edges are allowed) that have spectator floor $k$, when $k=1$ and when $k=2$.
 In \cref{minor max graphs}, we characterize the minor maximal graphs with a given spectator floor, subject to a restriction on the number of vertices in the graph and the number of parallel edges between any pair of vertices.
 Finally, \cref{further questions} presents some questions for further research.
 Before moving on to \cref{Minor Operations and the Spectator Floor}, we continue this introduction with some additional preliminary information.